 The Grinder originally started as a written Q&A with folks who were involved with Burgers.
-This new version is produced by Chat Chow TV and is part interview, part roast and 100% fun.
-The 1st episode was filmed in my parent’s garage but now we’re filming in the office at my home.
+This new version is part interview and part roast.
+The 1st episode was filmed in my parent’s garage but the final four were filmed in the office at my home.

 “maybe I even thought there was indeed some small possibility of a “good time”– but I surely had reason to know better.
 I did know better.
 But I walked straight into the grinder anyway.” – A.B.